jriboux/rubik-futuro-cube-scripts/README.md

 Tap to shuffle.
 Tap on top to rotate the top side.
 Tap on side to swap side and top.
-The goal is to match colors accross all the edges.
+The goal is to match colors accross all edges.

 Simon
 -----